snowplow/snowplowanalytics.com/_posts/2018-09-17-indicative-relay-marketing-piece/index.md

 Indicative takes a new and different approach to data analysis than what’s been previously used by BI tools built on tabular data and SQL data warehouses.
 The Indicative platform stores data in a proprietary database optimized for user journey analytics and provides an intuitive interface that makes it easy for any product manager or marketer to explore user journeys by simply dragging and dropping.

-Over the last few months the number of Snowplow users who have adopted Indicative has grown, and we have seen how powerful the combination of rich Snowplow data with Indicative’s analysis UI can be.
+Since we initially [announced our partnership][partnership], the number of Snowplow users who have adopted Indicative has grown, and we have seen how powerful the combination of rich Snowplow data with Indicative’s analysis UI can be.
 We wanted to enable more of our users to benefit from Indicative’s technology and so jumped at the opportunity to build a one click integration with Indicative.

 *Using event data in a traditional analytics tool is a lot like Morse code: the dots and dashes are all laid out in nice, neat rows that take time to read but ultimately describe something.
 But, when you take event data and analyze and visualize it in a way that’s optimized to handle its unique richness, the results are very different.*